2021 Fantasy Football Running Back Rankings

 18. Joe Mixon, Cincinnati Bengals

 Mixon slides into this list as a guy who should move up in the ranks as the season plays out.
 If so, Mixon will be worth the draft pick spent on him.
 Though, he also needs to stay healthy.
 Knock on wood.

 Carson is a stud when he’s healthy.
 He’s a three-back down and the Seahawks love to run the ball.
 He’ll keep the fantasy points rolling, making him a serviceable RB2 with plenty of upside given any game script.

 Gaskin hits the top-20 list since the Dolphins declined to draft any early-round RBs as competition.
 He should remain top-dog on a flourishing Dolphins offense when hopefully, Gaskin stays healthy all season.

 Updated Fantasy RB Rankings

-Look for these rankings to be updated periodically as running back situations may change or become more muddied as practices and training camps play out.
+Look for these rankings to be updated periodically as the 2021 season plays out.